The Difference that Mannequin Recycling Makes

 5 What do you do with the used mannequins ?

-We repurpose (rather than recycle) them by extending their life cycle.
-We believe in the circular economy which is the contemporary version of “find a new use for an old thing in its existing form.”
+We believe in the circular economy which is the contemporary way of saying “find a new use for an old thing in its existing form.”

 This process, which is NOT cheap, requires mass transportation to the plants, where they are granulated and used for fuel and in cement.
 Anything that is ground up and put into cement we question the environmental impact of burning such materials, due to their toxic fumes when incinerating.